Brotha Kyle "KD" Toon, MSW, CFSW

 “Kyle Toon is a thought-provoking author bringing an array of experiences and perspectives to the conversation.
 His work is timely and inspiring in a world filled with chaos.
 His work engages the reader and calls for, at the very least, reflection, appreciation, and acceptance.
 Through his words, readers will discover deeper truths about themselves and the surrounding world.
 His work will only become more prolific over time.
 What an exceptional collection of work to revisit again and again.”

-Group Participant of NAMI’s Sharing Hope Support Program for People of African Ancestry
+Group Participant of NAMI-CO Sharing Hope Support Program for People of African Ancestry, Felicia A.

 “What stood out profoundly was Kyle's attentive listening.
 By thoughtfully repeating my words, he made me feel truly heard and validated, fostering a sense of being seen and understood.
 His ability to cultivate such a positive and secure space is a testament to his compassionate facilitation.